IIpho3nix/loggers/README.md

 ## Crash Logging

-Call Loggerinitializer's init method with the folder you want the logs stored in passed as a java File class like this
+Call Loggerinitializer's initcrashhandler method with the folder you want the crash-logs stored in passed as a java File class like this

 ```java
 Loggerinitializer.initcrashhandler(new File("crash-logs"));